shreyasm-dev/site/README.md

 ## Licence

-The code of this website (*excluding* any and all content and code generated/embedded on compilation) is licenced under the MIT licence).
-All content (everything in `content/` is licenced under the CC BY-NC-SA 4.0 licence.
+The code of this website (i.e. the code used to generate the static site) is licenced under the MIT licence.
+All content (everything in `content/`) is licenced under the CC BY-NC-SA 4.0 licence unless specified otherwise.